Hazardous waste management: business and industry

 Manage hazardous wastes

-The Ministry of the Environment and Climate Change has a cradle-to-grave management system which controls:
+The Ministry of the Environment, Conservation and Parks has a cradle-to-grave management system for subject waste which controls:

-All hazardous waste generators must register to provide the government with a record of:
+All subject waste generators must register on the Hazardous Waste Information Network (HWIN) to provide the government with a record of:

 - who creates hazardous waste